Wasatch-Biolabs-Bfx/MethylSeqR/README.md

 If you would like to see key stats on your database at any time, including what unique sample names are in the data for a differential analysis, call `get_ch3_dbinfo()`.
 To see what columns are in a table in your database and how many records (rows) there are, call `get_ch3_tableinfo()` with your database and desired table name.

 `run_ch3_qc()` can be called to visually assess any data.
-Running a QC can take a long time on large data, so set the argument `max_rows` to a reaosnable value (ex.
+Running a QC can take a long time on large data, so set the argument `max_rows` to a reasonable value (ex.
 1000) to assess data faster.
 To view and extract a table, call `export_table()` to export any data table from the database to a file, or use `get_table()` to import as a tibble into your local environment.
 Similarily, use `max_calls` if you are fine with a smaller, randomized set of data.

 If you would like to run everything in one command, call `run_ch3_analysis()`.